 We settled back home in North Carolina—Chrissy pursuing a PhD in global health, me beginning a new job.
 But I still didn't know what I wanted to do when I grow up.
 I felt like the Uganda experience would lead to something more and harbored a nagging sense that I should be making a bigger impact but for the time being, I would settle into a normal job and wait to discover my path.

 There was one thing born of my Africa experience that remained present.
-It was a new passion for civil discourse, a burning desire to see us listen to each other, especially to those with whom we disagree—to better communicate, respect, and understand across division.
+It was a new passion for bridging divides through conversation, a burning desire to see us listen to each other, especially to those with whom we disagree—to better communicate, respect, and understand across division.
 This simple idea first articulated on an overnight bus ride from Uganda to Kenya then shared with millions of newspaper readers across America had become a nonprofit—Listen First Project.
-I was proud of LFP, and I invested what little time I could in the margins to its growth over four years.
+I was proud of LFP, and I invested what little time I could to its growth over four years.

 Still, I wasn't sure what I wanted to do when I grow up.